kubeshop/testkube/docs/docs/articles/argocd-integration.md

 We now have an automated test deployment and execution pipeline based on GitOps principles!

+### 11. Allow to add ownerReferences to CronJobs metadata for Tests and Test Suites

+You will need to enable helm chart variable `useArgoCDSync = true` in order to make CronJobs created for Tests and Test Suites syncronized in ArgoCD.

 ## GitOps Takeaways

 Once fully realized - using GitOps for testing of Kubernetes applications as described above provides a powerful alternative to a more traditional approach where orchestration is tied to your current CI/CD tooling and not closely aligned with the lifecycle of Kubernetes applications.